Iowa Lottery brings major upgrades to retailer terminals | Lottery Post

 By Kate Northrop

-Iowa Lottery players might have begun to notice some changes the state lottery made to its self-service lottery terminals last weekend.
+Iowa Lottery players might have begun to notice some changes the state lottery made to its retailer lottery terminals last weekend.

 Not only that, but the Lottery says that its recent changeover to a new operating system has opened the door to using updated technology, instruments, and consumer-facing hardware.